EleniNtz13/Newton-s-method/README.md

 - Determinant of the Hessian at the final point

-- Second derivative 𝑓𝑥𝑥 at the final point
+- Second derivative at the final point

 7️⃣ Classification of the Critical Point